Use Continuous Testing

 Selectfrom the main menu , then choose on the left.

-Specify when you need to rerun tests: either after you save the solution, or after you build it (the default option).
+Specify when you need to rerun tests: after saving the solution, after building it, or after applying a shortcut (not assigned by default).

 Create a new unit testing session, or open one that has the scope you want to cover by continuous testing.
 If you don't have any sessions yet, you can use the Unit Test Explorer window to create one.

 In the opened Unit Test Sessions window, select a continuous testing mode for your session.
-For example, if you want dotCover to autorun tests and get coverage each time you save or build the solution, select Autostart Tests on Build: Cover New and Outdated Tests.
+For example, if you want dotCover to autorun tests and get coverage each time you save or build the solution, or apply a shortcut, select Autostart Tests: Cover New and Outdated Tests.
 Learn more about continuous testing modes.

 If you don't have any coverage data or it is outdated for tests in the scope, dotCover will ask you to perform initial coverage analysis.

 Coverage results will be shown in a separate Unit Tests Coverage window.

 That's it!
 You can start working as usual: change code, build or save (as needed), and see test results in real time.